Call4Cloud | MMP-C | Autopilot | Device Preparation

 Now the only thing left for you to do is to create the IntuneWinApp and upload it to Intune!
 When using a Win32App we also need to make sure we define some detection rules.
 This time we are going to use a file detection rule and define the driver folder inside the Printer Spooler Folder on the device!

-4. Install Hp Printers with the Universal Printer Driver
+4. Install HP printers with the Universal Printer Driver

 First, you will need to download the Universal Printer Driver from the Hp website or this link.